dereks/tunnel/README.md

-The library libevent abstracts the underlying OS-specific kernel feature into a cross-platform API, so Tunnel should run on any platform supported by CyaSSL, pthreads, and libevent (including a fall-back to select() under Windows).
+The library libevent abstracts the underlying OS-specific kernel feature into a cross-platform API, so Tunnel should run on any platform supported by CyaSSL, pthreads, libevent, and syslog.
+(Note, Windows will need to use a wrapper library for pthreads and syslog, and libevent will fall back to select().)

 The one drawback of most event pump servers (like thttpd, lighttpd, snap-server, etc.) is that there is only a single event pump loop, meaning,